Prince George’s officials apologize for vaccine rollout, promise improvements

 Alsobrooks said that officials’ main concern is vaccine supply.
 She said the county was pleased when the state guaranteed the health department would receive 4,200 doses per week for the next four weeks.
 Previously, the health department was guaranteed just 975 doses per week, she said, although it often received more than that.

-When asked by a resident why Montgomery’s health department has received about twice as many doses as Prince George’s health department — 42,400 compared to 20,875 — Alsobrooks said she has signed onto a letter to the state asking for more transparency in how doses are being administered.
+When asked by a resident why Montgomery County’s health department has received about twice as many first doses as Prince George’s health department — 42,400 compared to 20,875 — Alsobrooks said she has signed onto a letter to the state asking for more transparency in how doses are being administered.

 “It is not equitable for Prince George’s to have received less vaccine than other jurisdictions,” she said.
 “There is no excuse for it.”

-Gov. Larry Hogan (R) has said he wants to send vaccines to providers that are getting them out the door quickly, including using a network of providers outside the health department.
+Gov. Larry Hogan (R) has said he wants to send doses of vaccines to providers that are getting them out the door quickly, including using a network of providers outside the health department.
 Of Maryland’s 24 jurisdictions, Prince George’s ranks last in terms of percentage of doses administered, according to state data.

 The state does not publicly disclose where doses are distributed within each county, and there is no way to track where doses siphoned away from the health department have been distributed instead.